MohamedElaraby99/tracker-tool/Ackee-master/docs/Upgrade guide.md

 > This change is relevant for everyone.

-Ackee requires [a new `Access-Control-Allow-Credentials` header](CORS%20headers.md#credentials) which was previously optional.
+FikraTracker requires [a new `Access-Control-Allow-Credentials` header](CORS%20headers.md#credentials) which was previously optional.
 Make sure to add this header in your server or reverse proxy configuration.

-### ackee-tracker with new `.create` and `.record` syntax
+### FikraTracker-tracker with new `.create` and `.record` syntax

-> This change is only relevant for you when using ackee-tracker in the [Manually](https://github.com/electerious/ackee-tracker/blob/master/README.md#manually) or [Programmatic](https://github.com/electerious/ackee-tracker/blob/master/README.md#programmatic) way.
+> This change is only relevant for you when using FikraTracker-tracker in the [Manually](https://github.com/electerious/FikraTracker-tracker/blob/master/README.md#manually) or [Programmatic](https://github.com/electerious/FikraTracker-tracker/blob/master/README.md#programmatic) way.

-The [changelog of ackee-tracker](https://github.com/electerious/ackee-tracker/blob/master/CHANGELOG.md) contains everything you need to know when updating to the newest version.
+The [changelog of FikraTracker-tracker](https://github.com/electerious/FikraTracker-tracker/blob/master/CHANGELOG.md) contains everything you need to know when updating to the newest version.

 ### Referrers require `ReferrerType` in GraphQL API